Australian whistleblower to represent himself at trial

-CANBERRA, Australia (AP) - An Australian army whistleblower charged with leaking secret documents alleging misconduct in Afghanistan says he will defend himself at trial next year rather than face potential delays by hiring a lawyer with a security clearance.
+CANBERRA, Australia (AP) - An Australian army whistleblower charged with leaking secret documents alleging misconduct in Afghanistan said on Thursday he would defend himself at trial next year rather than face potential delays by hiring a lawyer with a security clearance.

-David William McBride appeared briefly in the Australian Capital Territory Supreme Court on Thursday on charges relating to the leaking of classified documents about Australian Special Air Service involvement in Afghanistan to Australian Broadcasting Corp. reporters.
+David William McBride, 55, appeared briefly in the Australian Capital Territory Supreme Court on charges relating to the leaking of classified documents about Australian Special Air Service involvement in Afghanistan to Australian Broadcasting Corp. reporters.

 Registrar Annie Glover continued McBride’s bail until he appears in court next on Monday for a trial date to be set in March or April.

+Glover also said the ABC’s application to keep McBride’s trial open to the public and media would be back in court on Nov.
+21.

-McBride is a 55-year-old former military lawyer who admits leaking documents.
-He said outside court that while he had been offered legal aid, he had decided to represent himself.
+McBride, a former military lawyer, said outside court that while he had been offered legal aid, he had decided to represent himself.

+“The government said you can only have a lawyer who has a top secret security clearance and we will decide who gets a top secret security clearance,” McBride told reporters.

+“So it gave them the ability to stretch the trial out for two years after they reviewed the person and then saying at the end of the two years, disingenuously: ‘Oh well, the person didn’t pass.
+You’re back to the drawing board,’” McBride said.

 Sign up for Daily Newsletters